 The middle Atherton is a popular and approachable ambassador for the sport of mountain-biking.
-His “balls-out” racing style and dramatic pursuits at events such as Red Bull Fox Hunt draws the crowds but you can also find him happily promoting his sport on Top Gear or kids tv, on the news, on the front covers of magazines – he’s even been a Cosmo centrefold!
+His “balls-out” racing style and dramatic pursuits at events such as Red Bull Fox Hunt draw the crowds but you can also find him happily promoting his sport on Top Gear, the Cycle Show or kids TV.
+He’s been a Cosmo centrefold (an experience he says he’ll repeat anytime!) and this year was chased down a mountain by a peregrine falcon and appeared as a judge for Red Bull’s Soapbox race.

 - 2012 World Cup DH Series 3rd